The Gateway Record for My Path to Deeper Diggin'

 It's worth pointing out that I learned more about how to create drums and drum patterns from this song than I did listening to any hip hop/rap song.
 From how to create swing naturally through the use of certain drum sounds, to how to shuffle my hi-hats, to how to incorporate the right velocity and sustain for open hi-hats, to how to anchor my kick drums so that their movement sits with the arrangement...
 No doubt, "90% of Me Is You" was important to my understanding of music and my development as a beatmaker.

-The music and videos below are presented for the purpose of education.
+The music and video below is presented here for the purpose of scholarship.

 Gwen McCrae - "90% of Me is You"